Blue Air has ceased operations as of September 2022 and is no longer flying.

 Premium – check-in 30 days before departure

-Online check-in can be completed through Blue Air's website.
+Online check-in could be completed through Blue Air's website.

-Online check-in is available for most flights, however, there are a few exceptions.
-Online check-in is not available for flights departing from Constanta, Florence, Lisbon, Menorca, Palma de Mallorca, Pescara, Timisoara and Tel Aviv, as well as flights to and from the following airports in Germany: Hamburg, Stuttgart, Cologne-Bonn and Munich.
+Online check-in was available for most flights, however, there were a few exceptions.
+Online check-in was not available for flights departing from Constanta, Florence, Lisbon, Menorca, Palma de Mallorca, Pescara, Timisoara and Tel Aviv, as well as flights to and from the following airports in Germany: Hamburg, Stuttgart, Cologne-Bonn and Munich.

-If online check-in is not available for your flight, you can easily perform your check-in at the airport.
+If online check-in was not available for your flight, you could easily perform your check-in at the airport.

-Passengers who prefer to check-in at the airport can do so by arriving at the check-in desk two hours before scheduled departure.
+Passengers who preferred to check in at the airport could do so by arriving at the check-in desk two hours before scheduled departure.

-All passengers are allowed to bring one piece of carry-on luggage free of charge.
-This luggage must weigh less than 10kg and measure no more than 55cm x 40cm x 20cm.
-Passengers can also carry duty free products which have been bought at the airport onto the plane - this will not count towards your carry-on allowance.
+All passengers were allowed to bring one piece of carry-on luggage free of charge.
+This luggage had to weigh less than 10kg and measure no more than 55cm x 40cm x 20cm.
+Passengers could also carry duty-free products which have been bought at the airport onto the plane - this would not count towards your carry-on allowance.

-Checked baggage is not included in the ticket price.
-If you would like to bring checked baggage, this will need to be added to your booking for an additional fee.
-Each passenger is able to add a maximum of four pieces of luggage to their booking.
+Checked baggage was not included in the ticket price.
+If you wanted to bring checked baggage, this would need to be added to your booking for an additional fee.
+Each passenger was able to add a maximum of four pieces of luggage to their booking.

-Checked baggage must weigh no more than 23 or 32kg a piece, depending on what you have booked.
+Checked baggage had to weigh no more than 23 or 32kg a piece, depending on what you had booked.

-Also, checked baggage must not exceed the following measurements: 100cm x 80cm x 30cm.
+Also, checked baggage could not exceed the following measurements: 100cm x 80cm x 30cm.

-Baggage fees vary depending on route.
-The best way to check is at the time of booking, when it will be possible to add checked baggage to your booking.
-Please note that the airline recommends booking your required bags when you book your flights online, as the fee at the airport will be higher.
+Baggage fees varied depending on the route.
+The best way to check was at the time of booking when it would be possible to add checked baggage to your booking.
+Please note that the airline recommended booking your required bags when you booked your flights online, as the fee at the airport would be higher.

-Blue Air is a low-cost carrier, meaning the only cabin class available is Economy.
-However, within the Economy cabin there are three class fares to choose from: Light, Classic, and Premium.
+Blue Air was a low-cost carrier, meaning the only cabin class available was Economy.
+However, within the Economy cabin there were three class fares to choose from: Light, Classic, and Premium.

-The onboard experience will be very similar, but by choosing an upgraded fare passengers can enjoy a number of added benefits, such as greater flexibility when it comes to changing the date of travel.
+The onboard experience would be very similar, but by choosing an upgraded fare passengers could enjoy a number of added benefits, such as greater flexibility when it comes to changing the date of travel.